harrypmdev/liars-dice/README.md

 |---|---|---|
 Navbar|Tap on burger|Menu opens, then closes if tapped again|
 Liar's Dice Game|Tap on Navbar link to play.html|Page opens and generates two hands of six dice in a single horizontal row|
-Liar's Dice Game|Play game to the end of a turn|A die is removed from the furthest right side of the row and the rest of the die are randomly reselected
+Liar's Dice Game|Play game to the end of a turn|A die is removed from the furthest right side of the row and the rest of the dice are randomly reselected

 ### Feature testing generic to all screen sizes